timhagn/gatsby-background-image/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-  To make it easier for us to help you, please include as much useful information as possible.
+  To make it easier for me to help you, please include as much useful information as possible.
   Before opening a new issue, please search existing issues https://github.com/timhagn/gatsby-background-image/issues -->